aimeos/aimeos-docs/src/frontend/jsonapi/customer.md

-To create a customer or modify his data, you need the customer resource endpoint from the OPTIONS request.
-Depending on the used routes it might be something like:
+To create a customer or modify her/his data, you need the customer resource endpoint from the OPTIONS request.
+Depending on the used routes, it might be something like this:

 ```bash
 curl -b cookies.txt -c cookies.txt \